 Stuffed with seasoned chicken, cheese, corn, and salsa, Chicken Taco Stuffed Shells bring a whole new flavor to stuffed shells and Taco Tuesdays!
-If you love tacos, be sure to try my Taco Lasagna.
+If you love tacos, be sure to try my Beef Taco Stuffed Shells.
 For a more traditional stuffed shell recipe, don’t pass up my Three Cheese Stuffed Shells for another delicious pasta dish.

 Chicken Taco Stuffed Shells